‘Playboy’ Stunner Brennah Black Shows Off Her Eye-Popping Cleavage In A Tiny Leopard-Print Top

 Brennah Black shared a racy snap with her Instagram followers on Friday night.
-The Playboy model flashed her eye-popping figure a racy two-slide update.
+The Playboy model flashed her eye-popping figure in a racy two-slide update.

 Brennah sported a tiny leopard-print crop top with a zipper down the front.
 The shirt strapped over her shoulders and boasted a low cut to flaunt the model’s abundant cleavage.